corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 hex decoding 636f726461 using the [online hex decoder tool](https://convertstring.com/EncodeDecode/HexDecode) to see for yourself.

-**Output data** can be in either a slightly extended form of YaML or JSON.
-YaML (Yet another Markup Language) is easier for humand to read, and is the default.
+**Output data** can be in either a slightly extended form of YAML or JSON.
+YAML (Yet another Markup Language) is easier for humand to read, and is the default.
 JSON can be parsed by any JSON library in any language.

 {{< note >}}